codeigniter4/CodeIgniter4/user_guide_src/source/incoming/restful.rst

 Change the Placeholder Used
 ---------------------------

-By default, the ``segment`` placeholder is used when a resource ID is needed.
+By default, the ``(:segment)`` placeholder is used when a resource ID is needed.
 You can change this by passing in the ``placeholder`` option with the new string to use::

     $routes->resource('photos', ['placeholder' => '(:num)']);